 Use the Yamaha Silent Brass

 The Yamaha Silent Brass* is a fascinating piece of technology that reduces the volume of your trumpet for everybody else, but lets you still hear it loud and clear.
 How does it work?
-By playing the sound digitally for you to listen to with headphones.
+By capturing the sound digitally as it’s blocking your bell.
+It’s essentially a trumpet mute with headphones that lets you silence your trumpet.

 The Yamaha Silent Brass sounds even quieter than the Ssshhmute* and yet to your ears it will sound loud and clear.
 There’s a bit of back pressure, as with most mutes, but it’s a lot freer-blowing than some.